mooneta/mooneta.github.io/_posts/2024-5-19-notes-on-readings-in-chalmers-pom-anthology.md

     Neurocognitive states depend on the subject’s relation to the external world;
     McKinsey interprets this dependence as conceptual implication.
-Thereofre, Oscar’s belief that water is wet cannot be known *a priori*, for that would mean empirical facts would be knowable *a priori* when they are deduced from the corresponding mental states.
+Thereofre, Oscar’s belief that water is wet cannot be known *a priori*, for that would mean empirical facts would be knowable *a priori* by being deducible from the corresponding mental states.